This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Once the mixture is frozen, about an hour before it’s served, pull the slush from the freezer to thaw slightly.
 As it thaws, the slush becomes a scoopable consistency.
 Add to a glass and pour lemon-lime soda over the top.

 Slush may not be something you have ever made… or even thought of making.
-And honestly, if this wasn’t a tried and true family favorite, I probably would not have made it myself.
+And honestly, if this wasn’t a tried-and-true family favorite, I probably would not have made it myself.
 But I feel pretty confident saying that this recipe will soon become a tradition for you as well!

 Hand holding soda can pouring soda into clear glass already filled with yellow colored pineapple slush with a cherry on top

-More New Year's recipes
+New Year’s Recipes

-Festive Pineapple Slush
+Pineapple Slush

 5 from 3 votes